usounds/Rito/frontend/app/[locale]/privacy/en.md

 ## 6. User Rights
 - Information including DIDs is managed by the users themselves and is not subject to deletion requests handled by the Service.
 - If you wish to delete your bookmark information, please note that data stored on the PDS cannot be deleted by others.
-Therefore, you must delete it yourself using the functions provided on this site.
+Therefore, you must delete it yourself using the functions provided on this service.

 ## 7. Revisions
 This Privacy Policy may be revised as necessary.
-Revisions will be announced on this site.
+Revisions will be announced on this service.

 ## 8. Revision History
-- 2025/09/23 First edition
+- 2025/09/22 First edition

 ## 9. Contact
 Developer: @usounds.work